Skip to main content

 £554 or more£124.55

-The council must not make a deduction if you or your partner get any of these benefits:
+The council must not reduce your housing benefit if you or your partner get any of these benefits:

 • personal independence payment (PIP) - daily living component